A very special hike has been planned for this Father’s Day! More details to follow. Please check back.

 The Hike:

-This is not a “routine” Sunday hike – it’s special because the hike is promoted by the NYS DEC, and is part of a larger program of First Day Hikes to encourage people to get out and experience the magnificent Sate of New York that they live in.
-The DECState Parks, and the Canal Corporation invite New Yorkers to kick off 2023 by participating in one of the many hikes being held at state parks, historic sites, wildlife areas, trails, and public lands across the Empire State.
+This is not a “routine” Sunday hike – it’s special because the hike is promoted by the NYS DEC, and is part of a larger program of First Day Hikes to encourage people to get out and experience the magnificent State of New York that they live in!
+The DEC, State Parks, and the Canal Corporation invite New Yorkers to kick off 2025 by participating in one of the many hikes being held at state parks, historic sites, wildlife areas, trails, and public lands across the Empire State.
 All hikers will leave with a memento of the hike and will be eligible to win an Empire Pass the allows entry to most state parks across the state.

-Please note that the First Day hike this year is at 2:00pm Monday, giving everyone a little more time to get over the night before.
+Please note that the First Day hike this year is scheduled from 2:00pm-4:00pm, giving everyone a little more time to get over the night before.

 The Meet-Up Location

-All First Day hikers should meet at the parking area off Purcell Hill Road, Town of Canadice, Ontario County.
+All First Day hikers will meet at 1:45pm in the parking area off Purcell Hill Road, Town of Canadice, Ontario County.
 Google Maps (leaves this website) Click here for directions.
+Please plan to arrive early enough to park and get dressed for the weather conditions.

 The Social